kavyavannur14/AmazonClone/README.md

  ✅ CSS (Flexbox magic!)
  ✅ Font Awesome for icons

-💡 I’m currently on my JavaScript learning journey, and can’t wait to bring this clone to life with interactivity and more functionality!!

 🧩 Features:
  📦 Custom dropdown for category selection (like the "All" menu) 🔍 Search bar with a clickable search icon